 In light of this global crisis, we’re taking steps to keep our staff, volunteers, community, and the animals safe.
 We deeply appreciate your support and want to assure you that the animals in our care and the people who rely on our services remain our top priority.

-- Our Novato campus is currently closed to the public, and we will work online or by phone as much as possible.
+- Our Novato campus is currently open by appointment only, and we will work online or by phone as much as possible.

 - Kitty Corner is currently closed to the public.
 All feline residents were moved to the Novato shelter where they’ll be cared for.

-- Adoptions: To continue doing our part to flatten the curve, Marin Humane is offering modified adoptions.
+- Adoptions: We’re offering modified adoptions!
 If you’re interested in adopting a specific animal, please contact us by phone or email so we can learn a bit more about you and make sure the animal is a good fit for your family.
 After that, we’ll work with you by phone or email to complete the process, including payment for the adoption fee.
 When you pick up your new family member, we’ll ask you to follow specific safety protocols to minimize your interactions with our staff.
 We ask that you follow these carefully, for your safety and for that of our staff.
-Please contact us by 415.506.6225 or email (please always include your phone number).
+Please contact us by 415.506.6225 or email.
 You may also view pets available for private rehoming.

 - Public Spay/Neuter surgeries for privately-owned animals have been suspended though the end of the year.